Information for authors

 - Visual contributions should be of print quality, high resolution preferable.
 Please contact us to discuss.
 Images accompanying your aricle may assist in it being accepted for publication.

 - The inclusion of references and endnotes is at the discretion of the author.
-The Editor’s preference is for these to be available from the author on request.
-Otherwise, references should be in endnote form, and should be kept to a minimum while welcome.
+Please include any references in endnote form.
+References are welcomed but should not be excessive in number.